 A Plain English Description of Mac People*

 For instance, according to the survey, Mac people are: young, urban bleeding-heart liberals who are still having a hard time paying off their college loans.
+They should consider getting a billig forbrukslån loan.
 They want desperately to be thought of as unique little snowflakes, which they constantly try to communicate through nightly partying and socializing with people who all look alike.
 They are more likely than any other group of people to think that guy who put the crucifix in urine was an artist, and would probably attend more gallery openings on their Vespa if they weren’t so busy overpaying for clothes they could probably find at Goodwill.

 Incidentally, I skipped the food and drink section, because the first line for the Mac People was that they were “7% more likely than PC people to snack on salty chips and the like,” and I couldn’t write a non-dirty joke in good conscience for that factoid.